zahifarah/movie_app/notes.md

    Functional components are simply javascript functions.
 We can create a functional component in React by writing a javascript function.
 These functions may or may not receive data as parameters.

 2. Class Components
    Class components have STATE.
-State is an object, which is where you're going to pass the data -- that will change -- of your component.
+State is an object, where you're going to pass the data that will change of your component.

    -  Needs to extend from React.Component.
    -  Needs to be inside a render() method to show up on screen.
    -  React automatically executes the render() method of your class component.

    Class components are a little more complex than functional components.
 Functional components are not aware of the other components in your program whereas the class components can work with each other.
 We can pass data from one class component to other class components.
 We can use JavaScript ES6 classes to create class-based components in React.

 3. Rendering Components
    React is also capable of rendering user-defined components.
 To render a component in React we can initialize an element with a user-defined component and pass this element as the first parameter to ReactDOM.render() or directly pass the component as the first argument to the ReactDOM.render() method.

 -  NOTE: Always start component names with a capital letter.
    React treats components starting with lowercase letters as DOM tags.
 For example, <div /> represents an HTML div tag, but <Welcome /> represents a component and requires Welcome to be in scope.

 # JSX